Ceddanne Rafaela: Professional career

-Minor leagues (2017–23)
+Minor leagues (2017–2023)

 On July 2, 2017, Rafaela signed with the Boston Red Sox as an international free agent, receiving a $10,000 signing bonus.
-He made his professional debut with the Dominican Summer League Red Sox in 2018, batting .271 with 31 runs scored, 28 runs batted in (RBIs), and 55 hits in 54 games and 225 plate appearances.
-Rafaela played 44 of those games at third base, making 6 errors and posting a fielding percentage of .957, and was named to the DSL Mid-Season All-Star team.
+He made his professional debut with the Dominican Summer League (DSL) Red Sox in 2018, batting .271 with 31 runs scored, 28 runs batted in (RBIs), and 55 hits in 54 games and 225 plate appearances.
+Rafaela played 44 of those games at third base, making six errors and posting a fielding percentage of .957, and was named to the DSL Mid-Season All-Star team.
 The following year, Rafaela played 41 games for the Rookie-level Gulf Coast Red Sox, where he batted .248 with 17 RBI from 38 hits, including 6 home runs.
-He also played 3 games with the Lowell Spinners of the Class A Short Season New York-Pennsylvania League, recording two hits and an RBI in 12 plate appearances.
+He also played three games with the Lowell Spinners of the Class A Short Season New York-Pennsylvania League, recording two hits and an RBI in 12 plate appearances.

 Rafaela was unable to play in 2020 due to the cancellation of the Minor League Baseball season as a result of the COVID-19 pandemic.
 The following year, he was promoted to the Single-A Salem Red Sox of the Low-A East league, where he batted .251 with 9 triples, 23 stolen bases, and 53 RBIs on 99 hits in 102 games played and 432 plate appearances.
-Defensively, Rafaela spent the majority of his season in the outfield for the first time, including 52 games as center fielder with .991 fielding percentage and only one error in the position, and was named the Red Sox' Minor League Defensive Player of the Year for 2021.
+Defensively, Rafaela spent the majority of his season in the outfield for the first time, including 52 games as center fielder with .991 fielding percentage and only one error in the position, and was named the Red Sox' Minor League Defensive Player of the Year.